-As markets shift, different lenders respond in different ways.
-These maps show the previous bar charts on a map.
+As markets shift, different lenders respond in different ways. maps show the previous bar charts on a map.
 The first chart (all loans by lender) is represented on the top map.
 All loans made in 2013 (the second chart) is shown on the lower map.
 By comparing the two maps, it's possible to see where lenders invested loans in the last year (pies in the bottom map), and how that has changed from their overall portfolio in that suburb (pies in the top map).
-In Kuruman, ABSA holds a large portion of bonds made overall, yet there was only a small portion of lending in 2013.
-In Wrenchville, several lenders have loans, but in 2013, only Standard Bank made new loans.
+In the top map, areas such as Welverdiend AH, Randfontein NU and Green Park SP have bonds from several lenders, yet there is no lending at all in 2013.

-Non-traditional lenders, such as private equity funds and employer lenders, have more flexible regulatory environments and more creative, competitive financing tools.
+Non-traditional lenders, such as private equity funds and employer lenders have more flexible regulatory environments and more creative, competitive financing tools.
 It will be important for Government to engage these investors to ease access to credit, lower costs of financing and share in the commitment towards growing housing markets in the mining towns.